amylour/FreeFido_v2/README.md

    -  **SECRET_KEY** and value

 5. Add the Heroku host name into **ALLOWED_HOSTS** in your projects **settings.py file** -> ```['herokuappname', ‘localhost’, ‘8000 port url’].```
-6. Once you are sure that you have set up the required files including your requirements.txt and Procfile, save your project, add the files, commit for initial deployment and push the data to GitHub.
+6. Once you are sure that you have set up the required files including your requirements.txt and Procfile, you have ensured that **DEBUG=False**, save your project, add the files, commit for initial deployment and push the data to GitHub.
 7. Go to the '**Deploy**' tab and choose GitHub as the Deployment method.
 8. Search for the repository name, select the branch that you would like to build from, and connect it via the '**Connect**' button.
 9. Choose from '**Automatic**' or '**Manual**' deployment options, I chose the 'Manual' deployment method.
 Click '**Deploy Branch**'.
 10. Once the waiting period for the app to build has finished, click the '**View**' link to bring you to your newly deployed site.
-If you receive any errors, Heroku will display a reason in the app build log for you to investigate. **DISABLE_COLLECTSTATIC**  may be removed from the Config Vars once you have saved and pushed an image within your project, as can **PORT:8000 **
+If you receive any errors, Heroku will display a reason in the app build log for you to investigate. **DISABLE_COLLECTSTATIC**  may be removed from the Config Vars once you have saved and pushed an image within your project, as can **PORT:8000**.

 ## Clone project

+A local clone of this repository can be made on GitHub.
+Please follow the below steps:

+1. Navigate to GitHub and log in.
+2. The [FreeFido Repository](https://github.com/amylour/FreeFido_v2) can be found at this location.
+3. Above the repository file section, locate the '**Code**' button.
+4. Click on this button and choose your clone method from HTTPS, SSH or GitHub CLI, copy the URL to your clipboard by clicking the '**Copy**' button.
+5. Open your Git Bash Terminal.
+6. Change the current working directory to the location you want the cloned directory to be made.
+7. Type `git clone` and paste in the copied URL from step 4.
+8. Press '**Enter**' for the local clone to be created.
+9. Using the ``pip3 install -r requirements.txt`` command, the dependencies and libraries needed for FreeFido will be installed.
+10. Set up your **env.py** file and from the above steps for Cloudinary and ElephantSQL, gather the Cloudinary API key and the Elephant SQL url for additon to your code.
+11. Ensure that your **env.py** file is placed in your **.gitignore** file and follow the remaining steps in the above Django Project Setup section before pushing your code to GitHub.

 ## Fork Project

+A copy of the original repository can be made through GitHub.
+Please follow the below steps to fork this repository:

+1. Navigate to GitHub and log in.
+2. Once logged in, navigate to this repository using this link [FreeFido Repository](https://github.com/amylour/FreeFido_v2).
+3. Above the repository file section and to the top, right of the page is the '**Fork**' button, click on this to make a fork of this repository.
+4. You should now have access to a forked copy of this repository in your Github account.
+5. Follow the above Django Project Steps if you wish to work on the project.

 # Credits